Thakur Panchanan: Later life and legacy

 Cooch Behar king always opposed the Kshatriya Movement and never cooperated with the Kshatriya Samiti.
 They also tried to disrupt different Milankshetras within the Cooch Behar state.
 In 1926, Panchanan was banished from the Cooch Behar state.
 It was also ordered that he would not be able to enter Cooch Behar state without special permission.
-He died in Kolkata on 9 September 1935.

 In 2012, the West Bengal government has established a university, named Cooch Behar Panchanan Barma University, for higher education.
 The name of the university commemorates his legacy.
 He died in Kolkata on 9 September 1935.
 On 1 December 2020, the Government of West Bengal declared school holiday on the birthday of Panchanan Barma, stating: